flipcomputing/apprentice-boot-camp-web/docs/src/slides/slide_002.md

 ### To answer 4 questions...

-What are databases & where do they fit into the development model?
+What are databases (and where do they fit into the development model)?

-How do we create and query a relational database?
+How do we query a relational database?

 How do we change content?